hankhint/javascript-quiz/README.md

 If you answer incorrectly you will lose time.
 When the game is over you can save your initials and your score.

-## Future version
-A future version will include implementation of features 2 - 5.
-The logic is a work in progress.

 ## Features
 1. Timer starts when you click 'start,' and a question is presented